What’s In A CCM Program: Elements, Benefits, and Starting Your Own

 Generally speaking, if you feel the care you are providing for a patient is complicated and complex, and will require over 60 minutes of care in a month, it would be billed as complex.

-For non-complex care, CMS has added a new code (G2058), to account for an additional 20 minutes of clinical staff time per month on top of the initial 20 minutes (99490).
+For non-complex care, CMS added a new code (99439) to account for additional 20-minute increments of clinical staff time per month on top of the initial 20 minutes (99490).

 This new code can be used up to two times per month, allowing you to bill for 60 minutes of total staff time.

-Below is a breakdown of the reimbursement structure your practice can use for 2020:
+Below is a breakdown of the reimbursement structure your practice can use:

 - For 20 minutes: bill 99490 for a total of $42.00